Freedomfolio

 2. Types of Accounting Services

-• Bookkeeping: Tracking daily transactions.
+• Bookkeeping: Recording daily income and expenses.

-• Payroll: Managing employee pay and deductions.
+• Payroll: Managing salaries, deductions, and benefits.

 3. Hourly vs. Fixed Rates